wyun/Notes/React.md

 - main
 - footer

-## Styling React with CSS classes
+## Styling React

-In JSX, we cannot add `class` to an element, we must use `className`. `className` can only be applied to elements, not user created components.
+- with Class: in JSX, we cannot add `class` to an element, we must use `className`. `className` can only be applied to elements, not user created components.
+- with inline style: only style object can be used, not typical string: `<h1 style={{color: "red"}}>Good morning</h1>` The inner set of curly braces is for object itself, the outer set of curly braces is to tell that it's javascript, so that JSX can interpret it as such.
+Propery names need to be camelCase, such as `backgroundColor`

 Here is some basic CSS to get a project started.